Search Parameters

 sol = solver.search(**params)

-No special Params object is needed — a standard Python dict is all that is required.
-Internally, PyQBPP converts each value to a string and passes the key-value pairs to the C++ solver.
+No special Params object is needed — keyword arguments are all that is required.
+Internally, PyQBPP converts each value to a string and passes the key-value pairs to the solver.

 Common Parameters